FILE: <bc-71.htm> [Several minutes may be required to download this section] GENERAL INDEX [Navigate to MAIN MENU ]

 Biological control has as a principle aim the reduction of pest species.
 In this context the objectives are two-fold, first to reduce or suppress the density of the species and secondly to regulate the pest species around this new lower level.
 Thus there are two concepts, suppression and regulation, which encompass the objectives of biological control.
 While mechanisms of population suppression are in many cases as simple as increasing the level of mortality acting on a population, issues of regulation, or what will be the dynamical behavior of the population once the new mortality factor has been added, are more complex and can be affected by density-dependent responses of both the pest and natural enemy population, natural enemy search behavior, patchiness of the environment, additional natural enemies in the system, and other interactions, both behavioral and stochastic, among the populations.
 (Please see Legner et al. 1970, 1992, 1973, 1983, 1983, 1975, 1980).

 These questions of population suppression and regulation have been the subject of a considerable amount of research, both theoretical and experimental.
 It is then well to consider features of interacting population which can contribute to either suppression or regulation (or both).
 The discussion begins with single species systems and interspecific competition, proceeds to interactions between a host or prey and a natural enemy, and concludes with considerations of systems with more than two species (of either prey or natural enemy).
 (Bellows & Hassell 1999).
-The topics are developed generally within an analytical framework of difference equations but, where these are significantly distinct, also considers the implications of continuous-time systems.
+The topics are developed generally within an analytical framework of difference equations but, where these are significantly distinct, also consider the implications of continuous-time systems.
 The implications of heterogeneous environments are also addressed, where resources such as food plants or prey are distributed in patches (rather than homogeneously) over space.
 In general theories and mechanisms are considered which are supported by experimental evidence as having some effect on the dynamical behavior of populations.
 Although there is an abundance of information on the effects of herbivory on the performance of plants, there is little data on the effects of insect herbivory on plant population dynamics (Crawley 1989).
 For this reason most of the discussion on hosts and natural enemies is centered on interactions of populations of insect predators and parasitoids and their prey, interactions for which there exists a large body of literature on experimental investigations (Bellows & Hassell 1999, Hassell 1978).

 SINGLE-SPECIES POPULATIONS